Real Time Assist Cards

 3. Navigate to Dialpad Ai

-4. Select View all Real Time Assist Cards
+4. Select Real Time Assist cards

 5. Select Options beside the RTA card you'd like to delete (that's the 3 vertical dots)

-6. Select Edit Edit_RTA.png
+6. Select Edit

 8. Select Save

-Cards can be edited from either the Dialpad Ai Admin page or the individual group’s Ai settings.
+Once an RTA card is assigned to a group, it can be edited from either the Dialpad Ai Admin page or the group’s Ai settings.

-Delete Real Time Assist Card
+Duplicate Real Time Assist card

 1. Navigate to Contact Centers